kingsdigitallab/crossreads/README.md

 to bound graphs found in photographs of text-bearing objects and describe them using a structured language.

-### Principles
+### Principles & aims

+* "Severless" app: most of the code runs in the browser.
+The data is read from and written to github.
-* The architecture is meant to be open and modular so it can be easily integrated with other services.
+* The architecture is meant to be open and modular so it can be easily integrated with other services
 * Follow existing data standards, as much as possible
 * Intuitive and efficient UI, designed to streamline bulk annotation of a large number of graphs